andyatkinson/andyatkinson.github.io/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

 andy@example.com,Andrew Atkinson
 ```

-The Copy command can be used for loading and dumping data.
+We can follow the basics shown here with the COPY command to efficiently load and dump data.

 ## Running Queries